biosimulators/Biosimulators_utils/docs-src/installation.rst

     pip install biosimulators-utils[cellml]

-To use BioSimulators utils to validate models encoded in LEMS, install BioSimulators utils with the ``lems`` option:
+To use BioSimulators utils to validate models encoded in LEMS, install `Java <https://www.java.com/>`_ and then install BioSimulators utils with the ``lems`` option:

 .. code-block:: text